The history of Rubel & Ménasché is the history of audacious, passionate and brave entrepreneurs, who perpetually reinvented their profession.

 of a House

-The first of the audacious men was Jacques Zaïcik, founder of the Rubel & Ménasché House.
+The first of the audacious men was Jacques Zaïcik, founder of the Rubel & Ménasché Maison.
 A young man of 17, he made his appearance in 1969, accepting a position as a courier with the post-war Parisian diamantaire, Marcel Rubel, who had understood the importance of the big names in jewelry and of the Place Vendôme.
 Jacques Zaïcik learnt quickly and well with him, and after working in different departments, he took charge of purchasing.
 He bought well—and for much less than his competitors!
 He actively developed the market for small gemstones, which ended up representing the main part of his business.
 He understood all aspects of transactions and just as quickly grasped all limits and weaknesses of this world.

 He bought the Rubel House in 1997 and, in sole command, went on to impose his vision of the market and implement his first innovations.
 He invented and developed brand-new grading methods: he designed kit bagging, a perfect and innovative benchmark, which became the norm for setters in all four corners of the world.
 This man with a sharp eye revolutionized the market by creating new standards for small gemstones and by conceiving very precise specifications for buyers.